terminological/dtrackr/vignettes/joss/paper.md

 state of a processed data set becoming decoupled from the code that is designed to generate them.

-To surface these issues bio-medical journal articles are usually required to report data manipulation to an agreed standard.
+To surface these issues biomedical journal articles are usually required to report data manipulation to an agreed standard.
 For example, CONSORT diagrams are part of the requirements in reporting parallel group clinical trials.
 They are described in the updated 2010 CONSORT statement